qwtel/caplink/README.md

 A fork of [Comlink](https://github.com/GoogleChromeLabs/comlink) that adds missing support for generators and multiple return values.

 ## Tuples & Records
-By default, Comlink's transfer handlers only apply to properties and return values of functions.
+By default, Comlink's transfer handlers only apply to arguments and return values of functions.
 Comlink Plus relaxes this by providing `Comlink.tuple` and `Comlink.record` helpers that apply transfer handlers, including user-defined ones, to each immediate member, e.g.

 ```ts